 If you’ve ever walked into the hardware store to stare at the paint chips and felt overwhelmed, you aren’t alone.
 A color can set the mood for a room's future conversations and activities.
 Even years after the brush and roller have been set aside, the room color will be – figuratively, of course – speaking to you.

-Whether you're in a new home and starting with a clean slate or updating your current home, the right paint is important.
+Whether you're in a new home, updating your condo or working at one of the many property management companies around the world and need to maintain a a rental house or apartment, the right paint is important.
 Initial decisions about paints tend to focus on color choices.
 Yet the finish, chemical composition and painting surface and area should be considered.

 Paints come in a variety of colors, brands, and finishes.
 How do you differentiate between each to select one that will suit your tastes, budget, and lifestyle?
 (Carefully.)
 And does it make a difference where you use each color and type?
 (Yes.)
 Use this as a helpful guide for picking out the best paint for each room in your home.

 * How often – and for what purpose – will the area be used?